 Because of the stress of doing dual-duty with caregiving, it’s prudent for sandwich caregivers to add respite care to their personal caregiving duties.
 Respite care gives family caregivers a welcome break from the worry and stress of their caregiving duties.

-Tax Advantages for Sandwich Generation Caregivers
+Are There Any Tax Advantages for Sandwich Generation Caregivers?

 Caregivers from the sandwich generation are wise to consult with a tax attorney or accountant with experience in eldercare as they take on the responsibility of caring for elderly parents.
 Family caregivers can usually ease the financial burden of caregiving when they file their annual taxes.

-If you are a family caregiver for a relative (including in-laws or step-parents), and you pay at least 50% of their care, you can claim your elder as a dependent on your taxes.
+- If you are a family caregiver for a relative (including in-laws or step-parents), and you pay at least 50% of their care, you can claim your elder as a dependent on your taxes.

-Depending on your circumstances, you may be able to get deductions when you share caregiving with your siblings.
+- Depending on your circumstances, you may be able to get deductions when you share caregiving with your siblings.

 Even if you can’t claim your parents as dependents, you may still be able to deduct expenses like: